 College regulations govern grading, promotion, and graduation standards.
 Students should refer to the appropriate college sections of the Course and Program Catalogue for specific requirements.
-Or contact their college.

 6.5 Average calculations

 Each college is responsible for assigning credit values to courses within its academic jurisdiction, in consultation with the registrar, to ensure that consistency is maintained across the program catalogue.